iCarambaaa/yt2telegramRAG/README.md

 - No YouTube API key required (uses yt-dlp)
 - Multi-language transcript support (Russian, German, English)
 - All configuration via `.env` file
+- Prompts are separated into YAML files for easy editing (`prompts/` directory)
 - SQLite database for persistent storage
 - Logging to file and console
 - Modular: monitor and bot run as separate scripts